Data analysis and applications in signal and image processing

 Autumn Semester Spring Semester

-Statistical data modelling and analysis Multi-sensor data analysis
+Statistical data modelling and analysis Audio content analysis and information retrieval

-Graph theory and time series analysis Project in signal and image processing
+Machine learning theory and practice Project in signal and image processing

 Imaging and inverse methods